Alejo1020/automation-portfolio/P19 - Automated billing - ROI system/README.md

 - Claude Sonnet flagged a real business risk on its own — 100% revenue concentration in a single client — something a cheaper model (Haiku) did not surface in the same test
 - Builds a searchable, dated history of results in Sheets — a track record you can show a client at any time

-## How This Sells

 *"On top of automating your lead capture, you get a weekly financial report: how much the system generated, how much it cost to run, and a plain-language recommendation — not a technical dashboard nobody reads.
 You can see at any moment whether the automation is paying for itself, and I have hard evidence to keep optimizing your account."*

-Sells as a $200–400/month add-on to any existing automation package, or as part of a full-service package ($2,500–4,500+/month) — it's the piece that turns "I have a bot" into "I have a system with measurable ROI."

 ## Tech Stack

-n8n (self-hosted, Docker) · Claude API (Sonnet 5) · Google Sheets · Gmail
+n8n · Claude API (Sonnet 5) · Google Sheets · Gmail

 ## Key Technical Learnings